elastification/php-backup-restore/README.md

 - command: explore backups with showing meta data
 - command: backup:config should create a config file only and stores somewhere
 - WRITING TESTS !!!
+- restore: retsore only partial types from backups not all.